AdaCore/training_material/courses/fundamentals_of_ada/intro_270_contracts.rst

 Assertion Policy
 ------------------

-* Assertions checks can be controled with :ada:`pragma Assertion_Policy`
+* Assertions checks can be controlled with :ada:`pragma Assertion_Policy`

    .. code:: Ada